markklaassens/spring-boot-sandbox/README.md

 - Clone the repository to your local machine, preferably using the default develop branch, as it includes the latest approved features.
 - Copy the `template.env` file and rename it to `.env`.
 Place it in the same directory.
 Set your local password while leaving the username unchanged.
-- Run `docker compose up -d` to start the database.
+- In  `src/main/resources`, locate `application-localtemplate.txt` copy it and rename it to `application-local.yml`.
+Place it in the same directory.
 - In `src/main/resources`, locate `insert_userstemplate.txt` copy it and rename it to `insert_users.sql`.
 Place it in the same directory.
 - Use the `PasswordEncoder` utility located in `src/test/tools/` to generate the encoded passwords:
     - Enter your desired password and run the `PasswordEncoder` utility class manually from your IDE.